Matans844/Server-Client-Mach-IPC-on-Mac/README.md

 3. Visible to other processes.
 4. Cannot be blocked by a single client.
 5. Communication through mach messaging.
-6. Sent / Received dataa up to 1024 bytes.
+6. Sent / Received data up to 1024 bytes.

 ### Client requirements
 1. Find the server.